mavera12/EHR/Generic-Module-Framework:-Transitions.md

 If none of the `conditions` evaluated to `true`, and no fallback transition was specified, the module will transition to a default `Terminal` state.

-Please see the [Logic](#logic) section for more information about creating logical conditions.
+Please see the [[Logic|Generic Module Framework: Logic]] section for more information about creating logical conditions.

 **Example**